 In addition to his clinical experience, Richard has extensive experience of teaching and training.
-He is a Senior Academic Tutor in Cognitive Behaviour Therapy (CBT) within the psychology department the University of Birmingham, leading the Postgraduate Diploma in High Intensity Psychological Therapies, and regularly lecturing students training in Medicine, Clinical Psychology, and CBT.
-He has trained and supervised a range of healthcare professionals across the UK, as well as overseas, including work in the USA, South Africa, and Romania.
+He is a Lecturer in Cognitive Behaviour Therapy (CBT) within the psychology department the University of Birmingham, leading the Postgraduate Diploma in High Intensity CBT, and regularly lecturing students training in Medicine, Clinical Psychology, Physiotherapy and Social Work.
+He has trained and supervised a range of healthcare professionals across the UK, as well as overseas, including work in the USA, South Africa, UAE, and Romania.

 Richard also has more than 10 years of experience as an expert witness in complex criminal and civil court cases, where the pertinent issues involve a history of mental illness, personality disorder, cognitive impairment, offending behaviour, or other emotional and psychological disturbance.
 He has regularly provided psychological reports and oral evidence to the court, as well as other settings such as Parole Board hearings and Mental Health Review Tribunals.